Skip to main content

 Use the tariff-change screen as a quote, not as a recommendation.
 If you can shift usage and accept price movement, Agile or Tracker may be worth comparing.
 If you charge an EV at home, compare Go and Intelligent Go against your charger compatibility and day-rate exposure.
 If your main load is electric heating, compare Cosy against your actual heating schedule.

-If you decide Octopus is still the right fit and you are not already a customer, the referral-code page explains how Matt’s referral link works before you start the switch.
+If you decide Octopus is still the right fit and you are not already a customer, the referral page explains how to use the referral link before you start the switch.